DirectoryTree/LdapRecord-Docs/laravel/v3/auth/testing.md

 This server variable (typically `$_SERVER['AUTH_USER']`) is what the `WindowsAuthenticate` middleware reads to locate the authenticated user from your LDAP directory.

-To set server variables for upcoming requests inside of your Laravel tests, use the `withServerVariables()` method:
+To set server variables for upcoming requests inside your Laravel tests, use the `withServerVariables()` method:

 ```php
 public function test_windows_authentication_works()